-- 1. The Town will, through the review of site plans and subdivision plans, require proposed developments to be designed to: - (a) Maintain and preserve existing plant species where appropriate; - (b) Integrate development with natural features on or adjacent to the site; and - (c) Maximize additional tree plantings. - 2.
+- 1. The Town will, through the review of site plans and subdivision plans, require proposed developments to be designed to: - (a) Maintain and preserve existing plant species where appropriate; - (b) Integrate development with natural features on or adjacent to the site; and, - (c) Maximize additional tree plantings, shrubs and perennials with consideration given to edible varieties. - 2.
 The Town may require a Tree Inventory Report to be submitted in support of a site plan and draft plan of subdivision application.
 The Tree Inventory Report should identify trees that are over 10 cm in diameter at breast height.
 The Tree Inventory Report should address the feasibility of retaining desired trees and protection measures required during site development and building construction. - 3.
 The Town may implement a tree planting program (both on public property and through site plan review applications) to ensure trees are continuously planted to improve streetscapes throughout the Town.
 In locating such trees, the Town will consider the following:

-- (a) Future development and street widening/reconstruction plans for the street; - (b) Sight lines and other safety related matters; - (c) Location of services (sewer and water lines, gas and other buried services, overhead wires); and - (d) Developing streetscape plans to provide guidance on the location, spacing and species of trees to be planted.
+- (a) Future development and street widening/reconstruction plans for the street; - (b) Sight lines and other safety related matters; - (c) Location of services (sewer and water lines, gas and other buried services, overhead wires); and, - (d) Developing streetscape plans to provide guidance on the location, spacing and species and functions of trees, shrubs, and perennials to be planted.